 Day 5 – Cave Tour – Wind Cave National Park or Jewel Cave National Monument + Dinosaur Park

 Rainy days are good for cave tours.
 Head underground to explore some of the longest and biggest caves in the world.
 Jewel Cave National monument is the third-longest cave in the world and over 202 miles of explored passageways.
-Wind Cave National Park is the sixth-longest cave in the world and over 150 miles of explored passageways.
+Wind Cave National Park is the sixth-longest cave in the world and has over 150 miles of explored passageways.

 I recommend that you purchase tour tickets online to confirm that the cave is open and reserve your spot (currently both caves are not giving tours).
 If you want to visit both caves, check to see if it is allowed on the same day.
 White-nose Syndrome in the bats can be a problem and the caves do not want you to track anything on your shoes between the two systems although when leaving you will walk through a decontamination mat to help eliminate the spread.

 Both tours have a lot of stairs and therefore are not stroller friendly.
 Also, make sure to wear good securely fastened shoes.
-Sandals, flip flops, or slides are not allowed.
+Sandals, flip-flops, or slides are not allowed.

 Day 6 – Mount Rushmore National Memorial + Keystone